jan-mue/geometer/README.md

 Most of the computation in the library is done via tensor diagrams (using numpy.einsum).

-Geometer was originally built as a learning exercise and is based on two graduate courses taught at the Technical University Munich.
-After investing a lot of time in the project, it is now reasonably well tested and the API should be stable.

 The source code of the package can be found on [GitHub](https://github.com/jan-mue/geometer) and the documentation on [Read the Docs](https://geometer.readthedocs.io).